Rolwaling and Lapche valley

 Best time to Trek in Rolwaling valley

-Throughout the Spring and Autumn seasons in the Rolwaling area, the temperature will range from 15°C down to -10°C and colder at night.
+Throughout the spring and autumn seasons in the Rolwaling area, the temperature will range from 15°C down to -10°C and colder at night.

 Top Tips for Rolwaling Trekking

-2. It is normal to meet your porter in the teahouse where you will stay overnight.
-So, pack your necessary things in your own day pack.
+2. It is normal to meet your porter in the teahouse, where you will stay overnight.
+So, pack your necessary things in your own daypack.

 5. Staying healthy during your trekking days is key to the success of your trip.
 So, take more hot drinks and eat well.